 As a large and diverse financial organisation, the Group is subject to a broad range of general credit risks, including with respect to its retail, corporate and commercial customers and other third parties with obligations to the Group.
 These parties include borrowers of loans from the Group, issuers whose securities are held by the Group, trading and hedging counterparties, customers of letters of credit provided by the Group and other financial counterparties of the Group, any of which might default in their obligations to the Group due to bankruptcy, lack of liquidity, economic downturns, operational failures or other reasons, as a result of which the Group could suffer material credit losses.
-See "Risk Management".
+See "Risk Management."

-As of 31 December 2015, 9.0% and 10.4% of the Group's performing cash loans excluding financial leases and factoring receivables were credit card and general purpose consumer loans, respectively, which historically have had among the highest rate of payment default and are uncollateralised.
-The percentage of non-performing loans ("NPLs") increased from 2.9% as of 31 December 2013 to 3.1% as of 31 December 2014 and then to 3.3% as of 31 December 2015.
+As of 31 December 2016, 8.1% and 10.1% of the Group's performing cash loans excluding financial leases and factoring receivables were credit card and general purpose consumer loans, respectively, which historically have had among the highest rate of payment default and are uncollateralised.
+The percentage of NPLs increased from 3.1% as of 31 December 2014 to 3.3% as of 31 December 2015 and then decreased to 3.2% as of 31 December 2016.
 Changes in NPL ratios can occur for various reasons, including changes in the levels of new NPLs, collection performance and the amount and nature of the Group's cash loans.
-For example, the level of NPLs might rise as the Group focuses its lending growth toward higher-yielding consumer and SME loans.
-In 2015, the increase in NPLs (particularly the NPLs in retail banking, which increased from 2.5% as of 31 December 2014 to 3.6% as of 31 December 2015) resulted from the political uncertainty and macro volatility in Turkey.
-The Bank's management expects political and economic developments to have a continuing negative impact on SMEs, which might result in an increase in the ratio of NPLs.
-Additionally, the Group might classify certain of its loans that are at high risk of default as NPLs, which might result in higher levels of NPLs and, as a result, higher levels of provisioning.
-Furthermore, the Group's exposures to certain borrowers (particularly for loans for infrastructure and energy projects) are large and the Group is likely to continue making such large loans where such an investment is determined by the Group to be a credit-worthy transaction.
+For example, the level of NPLs and Group II loans might rise due to the challenging political and economic operating environment in Turkey, including as a result of foreign exchange volatility, and the Group's focus on the lending growth toward higher-yielding consumer and SME loans.
+While the Bank's management does not expect a material change in the NPL ratio in 2017, such will depend upon numerous factors.
+For instance, due to adverse market conditions and challenges in the shipping industry, the Group classified some of its Group II loans in a sub-segment of the shipping industry as NPLs and consequently reassigned certain general provisions to specific provisions for these NPLs (TL 120,000 thousand in 2015 and TL 130,000 thousand in 2016).
+The Bank also has increased its general reserves as a result of potential NPLs in the shipping sector.
+In addition, the Group granted loans amounting to US\$951.4 million and €7.7 million to a shareholder of a strategically important company operating in the telecommunications sector and, even though the borrower defaulted in its payment, such loans were classified as performing loans in line with the BRSA Accounting and Reporting Regulation and the International Accounting Standards and recorded as such in the BRSA Financial Statements and the IFRS Financial Statements, each as of and for the year ended 31 December 2016; however, the Bank might decide to re-classify such loan as an NPL in the future in line with the applicable laws.
+Additionally, the Group's exposures to certain borrowers (particularly for loans for infrastructure and energy projects) are large and the Group is likely to continue making such large loans where such an investment is determined by the Group to be a credit-worthy transaction.
 The Group's exposure to credit risk could lead to a material adverse effect on the Group's business, financial condition and/or results of operations.